KarinkinK/personal_projects/README.md

 work with COCO dataset, accuracy on validation part 90,95%

-Test Task in one company for ML Engeener vacancy
+Test Task in one company for ML Engineer vacancy